You Are Here:

 The UA Department of Orthopaedic Surgery Today

-Currently we employ full time faculty with sufficient representation from the community in Tucson, Phoenix and the Shriner's facility in Salt Lake City to provide the in depth comprehensive program the Chair has wanted.
+Our full-time faculty has doubled in size in just two years to have excellent representation from the community at the main campus of the University of Arizona in Tucson.
+We provide the in depth comprehensive program the Chair envisioned.
 In addition, the focus of the department has shifted from implant design and biomechanics to a biologic approach to the care of musculoskeletal problems.